You are now in the main content area

 Telecommunications, transportation, migration and trade networks are expanding in their global reach.
 What is the significance of community in a globally connected world?
 How does architecture respond to these profound social shifts?
 How can we investigate the increasingly charged relationship between the local and the global?

-“My involvement in the construction of the Daphne Cockwell Health Sciences Complex and the design development of the Metrolinx Regional Express Rail expansion have reaffirmed the belief that I gained at Ryerson: that our built environment can help facilitate social change and improve quality of life.”
+“My involvement in the construction of the Daphne Cockwell Health Sciences Complex and the design development of the Metrolinx Regional Express Rail expansion has reaffirmed the belief that I gained at Ryerson: that our built environment can help facilitate social change and improve quality of life.”

 Andrew Chiu, Intern Architect at Perkins + Will